María Lourdes Afiuni: Release

 Afiuni was released on June 14, 2013 but remained on trial.
 In addition, the prosecutor asked the court to require her to report to the authorities every 15 days and to bar her from leaving the country and speaking to the news media.

 On July 1, 2015, Afiuni resolved to enter the hearing following the remarks made on June 29, 2015 by Venezuela's Attorney General Luisa Ortega Díaz in Geneva.
 There, Ortega Díaz denied the existence of any complaint for sexual abuse and torture involving Afiuni.

 According to one of her lawyers, Afiuni explained to the court "how the INOF guards and officials of the Ministry of Justice sexually abused her and destroyed her vagina, anus and bladder." and that "the evidence of ill treatment, torture and sexual abuse against Afiuni is contained in the case file and at the United Nations; for this reason, experts, rapporteurs and commissioners of international organizations have issued so many statements in relation to the case.
 It is not that they are biased, as hinted and said by Luisa Ortega Díaz.
-It is just that all the evidence confirms all that happened to Afiuni,".
+It is just that all the evidence confirms all that happened to Afiuni".

+Second detention

+In March 2019, she was sentenced to five years in prison.
+She was sentenced for corruption, although no alleged amounts involved were specified; the actual sentence was for "spiritual corruption".
+In July 2019, the United Nations High Commissioner for Human Rights, Michelle Bachelet, announced that Venezuelan government released Afiuni alongside journalist Braulio Jatar and 20 detained students.
+Afiuni's brother and Jatar denounced that they had not received an official statement from Venezuelan judiciary.